khornberg/octokitpy-routes/README.md

 # routes
-octokit routes -> package managers updates
+octokit routes from npm published to pypi